It takes hard work to snag a spot on the first page of Google search results. There are many ...

 In this post, however, we'll focus on ways to remove the negative content from search results.

-Getting the negative content about your company removed from Google search results is rarely simple.
+Getting the negative content about you or your company removed from Google search results is rarely simple.
 The content is not published on a site within your control.

 If the negative content is published on a multi-author site where individual writers control their own content, you can take a slightly different approach by targeting the author.